 Custodial credit risk is the risk that, in the event of a bank failure, the School District's deposits may not be returned to it.
-At year end, the School District had \$17,598,178 of bank deposits (certificates of deposit and checking and savings accounts) that were uninsured and uncollateralized.
-The School District believes that, due to the dollar amounts of cash deposits and the limits of FDIC insurance, it is impractical to insure all deposits.
+At year end, the School District had \$16,412,365 of bank deposits (checking and savings accounts) that were uninsured and uncollateralized.
+The School District believes that, due to the dollar amount of cash deposits and the limits of FDIC insurance, it is impractical to insure all deposits.
 As a result, the School District evaluates each financial institution with which it deposits funds and assesses the level of risk of each institution; only those institutions with an acceptable estimated risk level are used as depositories.